 The Minister of Conservation and the Minister for Primary Industries have endorsed the appointment of Steve Bennett as a recreational fishers’ representative on the Forum.
 Mr Bennett is the current secretary of the Green Island Fishing Club as well as … Continue reading

-Submissions closed yesterday on the South-East Marine Protection Forum’s proposed sites for possible inclusion in a network of marine protected areas from Timaru to Waipapa Point.
-Approximately 2800 submissions have been received.
+The Forum consulted on 20 proposed sites for possible inclusion in a network of marine protected areas from Timaru to Waipapa Point.
+The submissions received represent a wide range of stakeholders and demonstrate a high level of engagement and public interest.